 Eight Elective Courses are offered by USPS.
 They cover separate and independent topics and therefore may be taken in any order according to a person’s interests and time.

 Designed for mariners who plan to cruise for a day or for a week in either a sail or powerboat.
 This course covers the following topics: cruise preparation and planning, boat and equipment, anchors and anchoring, security, chartering, cruising into neighboring countries, crew and provisioning, communications, navigation, weather, and emergencies.
 The manual includes sample cruises in four geographic regions of the US and detailed appendices.

 This course deals with effective communication for speakers and teachers—a quality that benefits the individual in all walks of life.
 It offers practical instruction in: preparing for teaching assignments, preparing for meeting presentations, effective teaching techniques, conducting efficient meetings, and selecting and using audiovisual aids.

-The new series of Marine Electronics courses is being structured into three new manuals: Marine Electrical Systems, Marine Communication Systems, and Marine Navigation Systems.
+The new series of Marine Electronics courses is being structured into three new manuals: Marine Electrical Systems, Marine Communication Systems, and Electronic Navigation.

 Marine Electrical Systems (MES) covers the practice of wiring your boat, including boat electrical wiring practices and diagrams, direct and alternating current power, galvanic and stray current corrosion, and lightning protection.
 Troubleshooting is emphasized throughout, so students should feel comfortable performing even tricky wiring tasks after passing this course.